-2022 was a period of economic recovery that was surrounded by challenges and uncertainty.
-However, a strategic direction of the Corporate Plan was established per the Bank's core competencies, shifting business patterns, and the public's transition to digital mindset.
+The year 2021 was a period of economic recovery that was surrounded by challenges and uncertainty.
+However, a strategic direction of the Corporate Plan was established per the bank's competencies, shifting business patterns, and the public's transition to digital mindset.
 The Covid-19 pandemic expedited digital transition and made it a new habit.
-Besides, amidst economic uncertainty, Bank Mandiri also needed to pay attention to its profitability and credit disbursement quality to manage risks in the future.
-As such, in addition to implementing initiatives outlined in corporate plan, Bank Mandiri sharpened its business strategies by focusing on:
+Besides, amidst economic uncertainty, Bank Mandiri also needed to pay attention to its profitability and credit distribution quality to manage risks in the future.
+As such, in addition to implementing initiatives outlined in the corporate plan, Bank Mandiri sharpened its business strategies by focusing on:

-Fostering credit growth in sectors having had quicker recovery, by prudently expanding credit to potential and stable industrial sectors per the portfolio guidance by considering the potential, capacity, and capability

-- of each segment.
-Besides, Bank Mandiri also optimized the value chain program to capture business potential in the business ecosystem of wholesale customers. - Optimizing fee-based income as a revenue driver by increasing e-channel productivity, increasing a recurring fee-based income growth, and enhancing the grip on existing customers and targeting top players in each industry group. - 3.
-Controlling operational costs and investment costs, by enhancing a priority program on the use of costs for strategic OPEX and CAPEX initiatives to ensure the value added received by the Bank, utilizina shiftina customer behavior through more scalable digitized services and improving business processes continuously, as well as focusing on increasing resources productivity supported by employee development programs in line with the company's spirit in digitizing and evaluating its effectiveness into productivity KPIs
+- Fostering credit growth in sectors having had quicker recovery, by prudently expanding credit to potential and stable industrial sectors per the portfolio guidance by considering the potential, capacity, and capability of each segment.
+Besides, Bank Mandiri also optimized the value chain program to capture business potential in the business ecosystem of wholesale customers. - Optimizing fee-based income as a revenue driver by increasing e-channel productivity, increasing a recurring fee-based income growth, and enhancing the grip on existing customers and targeting top players in each industry group. - Operational costs control, by enhancing the productivity of owned resources and developing virtual capacity of employees, emphasizing the achievement of KPI, prioritizing costs for strategic initiatives, providing value to customers, leveraging shifting customer behavior through more scalabale digitized services, improving and business processes continuously.

-Measures and Plans to Anticipate Strategic Risk
+The Steps and Plan to Anticipate Strategic Risk

 To anticipate the risk factors encountered by Bank Mandiri, it is necessary to implement independent and prudent risk management, but which does not limit the Company's business expansion process.
-The following are strategies for strategic risk management in 2022:
+The following are strategies for strategic risk management in 2021:

-- 1. Reviewed strategies periodically by considering external and internal factors to ensure the achievement of leading indicators of revenue and costs for each financial indicator.
-For instance, auaranteeina prudent credit expansion, the Bank exercised selective focus on industrial sectors that were sustainable and growing by taking into account its internal capabilities and resources per the Risk Acceptance Criteria of Bank Mandiri.
-This was done through end-to-end monitoring of watchlist and high-risk debtors for better credit management. - 2.
-Controlled the impairment loss allowance by reviewing and following up on the credit restructuring program due to the Covid-19 as an attempt to help potentially uncollectible debtors.
-Bank Mandiri also maintained its Coverage Ratio & Cost of Credit at a level that was optimal to anticipate lessening credit quality affecting the Bank's performance. - Leveraged sufficient liquidity in the market through affordable funds stimulation to drive down Cost of Funds which resulted in cost saving.
+- Reviewed strategies periodically by considering external and internal factors to ensure the achievement of leading indicators of revenue and costs for each financial indicator.
+For instance, in guaranteeing prudent credit expansion, the Bank exercised selective focus on industrial sectors that were sustainable and growing by taking into account its internal capabilities and resources per the Risk Acceptance Criteria.
+This was done through end-to-end supervision of watchlist and high-risk debtors for better credit management. - Controlled the impairment loss allowance by reviewing and following up on the credit restructuring program due to the Covid-19 as an attempt to help potentially uncollectible debtors.
+Bank Mandiri also maintained its Coverage Ratio & Cost of Credit at a level that was optimal to anticipate lessening credit quality affecting the bank's performance. - Leveraged sufficient liquidity in the market through affordable funds stimulation to drive down Cost of Funds which resulted in cost saving.

-Investment of capital sourced from retained earnings (Tier-1) through optimization of revenue and efficiency program/saving of overhead costs and further review of initiatives affecting productivity and eliminating long-term non-value-added costs.
+Investment of capital sourced from retained earnings (Tierthrough optimization of revenue and efficiency program/saving of overhead costs and further review of initiatives affecting productivity and eliminating long-term nonvalue-added costs.